vime-js/vime/CONTRIBUTING.md

 At the root of Vime we always have the [`vime-player`](./packages/core/src/components/core/player/player.tsx) component, which maintains the current state of the player and keeps plugins, providers and UI components in sync.
-Properties are passed down from the player to update child components through a context provider (exactly like `React.ContextProvider`), and updates are sent to the player via the `vStateChange` custom event.
+Properties are passed down from the player to update child components through a context provider (exactly like `React.ContextProvider`), and updates are sent to the player by dispatching events.
 The event simply contains the property to update and its new value `{ prop: 'paused', value: false }`.
 Any "special" properties that require calling a method on the provider are watched and called automatically.
-For example, updating the `currentTime` property would require calling the provider's `setCurrentTime` method.
+For example, updating the `currentTime` property will trigger a call to the provider's `setCurrentTime` method.

 It's important to note that changes don't happen immediately but rather asynchronously.
-The player maintains its own queue for processing all state changes, so as updates comes through the `vStateChange` event, they are processed and queued to happen in the next render cycle.
+The player maintains its own queue for processing all state changes, so as updates comes through the events, they are processed and queued to happen in the next render cycle.

-There are only two simple functions that matter when creating a new Vime component and interacting with the player.
+There are only "two" simple functions that matter when creating a new Vime component and interacting with the player.
 Let's go through them briefly one at a time.

-The `withPlayerContext` function simply behaves as `Context.Consumer` in React.
-It enables properties to be passed down from the player directly to components, bypassing any parent components in the tree.
+The `withPlayerContext` (`withProviderContext` for providers) function simply behaves as `Context.Consumer` in React.
+It wraps the component class and enables properties to be passed down from the player directly to components, bypassing any parent components in the tree.
 You can refer to existing Vime components to see its usage (scroll down to the bottom of any component file).
+A separate context function is used for providers simply as a shorthand, because all providers require the same subset of player properties.

-The `createPlayerDispatcher` function creates an event dispatcher to send updates to the player through the `vStateChange` event.
+The `createDispatcher` (`createProviderDispatcher` for providers) function creates an event dispatcher to send updates to the player through the `vStateChange` (`vProviderChange` for providers) event.
 The dispatcher is typed to simply take in a player property that can be written to, and its new value.
 You can refer to existing Vime components to see its usage.
+A separate event is used for providers because they have additional write privileges (`buffered`, `seeking` etc.), and it helps the player cache the state of the provider to know when an adapter call is required.

 ## 🎥 Providers